Ludwik Rajchman: Early life and education

-Biography

-Rajchman grew up in Warsaw in the difficult conditions of the Russian occupation.
-At an early age, he and his sister Helena became keenly aware of the social injustices in their "country" (Poland did not officially exist at the time) and were involved as teenagers in teaching young workers.
-As an adult, he joined the Polish socialist party (PPS) and was involved in the 1905 uprising and even arrested.
-After several months in prison he was exiled for a while to Kharkov.
+Rajchman grew up in Warsaw in the difficult conditions of the Russian partition.
+At an early age, he and his sister Helena Rajchman became keenly aware of the social injustices in their "country" (Poland did not officially exist at the time) and were involved as teenagers in teaching young workers.
+As an adult, he joined the Polish Socialist Party (PPS) and was involved in the 1905 uprising and even arrested.
+After several months in prison he was exiled for a while to Kharkiv.

-Ludwik Rajchman studied medicine at the Jagiellonian University in Kraków, where he met his future wife, Marja Bojanczyk who was also a medical student.
+Rajchman studied medicine at the Jagiellonian University in Kraków, where he met his future wife, Marja Bojanczyk who was also a medical student.
 He became fascinated by bacteriology as taught to him by Odo Bujwid who had worked with Louis Pasteur.

+Career

 Rajchman did his post-doctoral studies at the Pasteur Institute in Paris, then briefly returned to Kraków (he was banned from going to the Russian-occupied part of Poland), before being named to a prominent bacteriological laboratory in London.
 Rajchman and his wife and three children remained in London throughout the First World War, during which time Rajchman was kept busy also as a PPS activist lobbying for Polish independence after the war.
 The family returned to Warsaw in October 1918 and Rajchman (who was well acquainted with the Polish elite thanks to his family connections) persuaded the new Polish authorities to create an epidemiological center, subsequently renamed "Państwowy Zakład Higieny" (National Institute of Hygiene) which exists in Warsaw to this day as Poland's main public health institute.

-Rajchman was very active in the fight against several waves of a typhus epidemic which was devastating Eastern Europe and as such was noticed by the burgeoning League of Nations, which named him in 1921 to set up a Health Organization for the LN in Geneva, Switzerland.
+Rajchman was very active in the fight against several waves of a typhus epidemic which was devastating Eastern Europe and as such was noticed by the burgeoning League of Nations (LN), which named him in 1921 to set up a Health Organization for the LN in Geneva, Switzerland.
 The Health Organization is largely regarded as one of the LN's most successful undertakings.
 Rajchman travelled extensively to fulfill his mandate and notably became fascinated by the need for a quarantine and public health system in China: as such he became adviser to the Chinese government and became intimate with the Chang Kai-shek family and especially with T.V.
 Soong, the then Minister of Economy and brother of Madame Chang Kai-shek.
-In 1924, together with Arthur Sweetser (the League of Nations' Press Officer), and the Institut Jean-Jacques Rousseau educators Adolphe Ferrière and Paul Meyhoffer, he founded the International School of Geneva - the first of its kind in the world.
+In 1924, together with Arthur Sweetser, the League of Nations' Press Officer, and the Institut Jean-Jacques Rousseau educators Adolphe Ferrière and Paul Meyhoffer, he founded the International School of Geneva, the first of its kind in the world.